BFKL Amplitude Parametrisation for the Jet-Gap-Jet Events at the LHC Energies: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge Christophe Royon for providing his code for the JGJ full amplitude calculation.
 We thank Janusz Chwastowski and Rafa{\l} Staszewski for discussions and suggestions.
-This work was partially supported by the Polish National Science Centre grant number UMO-2012/05/B/ST2/02480.
+This work was partially supported by the Polish National Science Centre grants number UMO-2012/05/B/ST2/02480 and UMO-2012/05/N/ST2/02697.